 If you want to keep the original taste, then there’s a trick for that too.
 You just need to mix or blend the yogurt liquid to restore it to its original flavor.

 Once refrigerated, the Greek yogurt loses its thick texture.
 This happens when you freeze the yogurt and later defrost it.
-The texture of the yogurt will turn grainy.
-This, however, depends on the brand that you choose.

 The consistency in the yogurt changes because of the separation of the fat and water.
 This makes the yogurt thinner and watery.
 To get a thicker texture, you can mix or blend it all together.

-Ways To Freeze Greek Yogurt
+Best Ways To Freeze Greek Yogurt

 If you’re still planning to freeze Greek yogurt, here are some of the methods you can use.

-1. Using An Airtight Container
+1. Use An Airtight Container

 The simplest method of refrigerating Greek yogurt is by using an air-tight container.
 Make sure the container is properly sealed so that it does not come in contact with air.